 Dr. Lars Klein, Senior Lecturer / Akademischer Rat a.Z., has been with the Euroculture Programme at the University of Göttingen since 2008.
 He studied North American Studies and Philosophy at the Freie Universität Berlin and the University of Basel and holds a PhD in Modern and Contemporary History from the Georg-August-University Göttingen.

-Within the Erasmus Mundus Master Program Euroculture, Dr. Klein is teaching the classes "European Identity", "Europe in the Wider World" as well as the Colloquia.
-He supervises MA theses in the fields of History, Cultural and Literary Studies and Political Science/International Relations.
+In the Erasmus Mundus Master Programme Euroculture, Dr. Klein is teaching the classes "Introduction to Euroculture", "Europe in the Wider World", "Methodology Seminar" as well as the "Master Thesis Seminar".
+He supervises MA theses in the fields of History, Sociology, Political Science/International Relations, and Cultural Studies.
 For a selection of completed MA theses under his supervision please refer to this page.

-In spring 2007, Lars Klein spent a semester at the BMW Center for German and European Studies at Georgetown University as a visiting scholar.
-Moreover, Lars Klein, was a visiting scholar at Indiana University-Purdue University Indianapolis (IUPUI) in Fall 2008 and the University of Pune in Fall 2010 and 2011.
-He has also been short-term visiting lecturer at the Universities of Strasbourg, Uppsala and Deusto (Bilbao) as well as Monash University (Melbourne).
-Additionally, he has held Lectureships at the John-F.-Kennedy-Institute of the FU Berlin in 2003 and 2005.
+Lars Klein spent a semester at the BMW Center for German and European Studies at Georgetown University as a visiting scholar.
+Moreover, he was a visiting scholar at Indiana University-Purdue University Indianapolis (IUPUI) and the University of Pune.
+He has been short-term visiting lecturer at the universities of Strasbourg, Krakow and Deusto (Bilbao) as well as Monash University (Melbourne).
+DAAD-U4 Research Stays at the Rijksuniversiteit Groningen and Uppsala Universitet.